-With diversity and global community at the centre of many other experts' visual trends reports, this one is one to include in your work for sure.back to menu ↑
+With diversity and the global community at the center of many other experts' visual trends reports, this one is one to include in your work for sure.back to menu ↑

 Touch and Tactility

-Sensorial imagery that transmit the notions of touch, physical connection, textures.
+Sensorial imagery that transmits the notions of touch, physical connection, textures.

 This one is also in direct opposition to 2017's trend for connectivity with machines and interaction with technology.
 For Adobe, human beings are longing for contact with other humans and with nature this year.